johnhw/differentiable_sorting/README.md

-# Differentiable parallel sorting
+# Differentiable parallel approximate sorting
-A Python implementation of a fully-differentiable sorting function for power-of-2 length vectors.
+A Python implementation of a fully-differentiable *approximate* sorting function for power-of-2 length vectors.
 Uses Numpy (or PyTorch), but trivial to use in other backends.
 Works on GPU.

     from differentiable_sorting import bitonic_matrices, diff_bisort